 Integrated circuits form the bedrock of the Information Age.
 Silicon wafer sizes are increasing while the device feature sizes decrease, reflecting Moore’s Law and driving a need for more precise metrological and inspection sources.

-Lasers for Semiconductor Imaging and Metrology
+Lasers for Semiconductor Inspection and Metrology

 Critical parameters - such as thin film thickness or non-uniformity in deposition, defects, holes and scratches, overall flatness, deviations in the crystal structure or consistency of doping - can be detected and optimised using several interferometric techniques.